Winter is coming!

 The first and best step to take is to make sure the solar panel is clean and free of any dirt or debris.

-Simply using a damp cloth or a soft brush to clean off the solar light.
+Simply using a damp cloth or a soft brush to clean off the solar lights.

 If there are any stubborn spots, try using a mixture of water and a mild detergent like dish soap.

-Just make sure to not scratch or damage the panels while cleaning them.
+Just make sure to not scratch or damage the solar panels while cleaning them.